GMO Quick Facts: What, Why, Where

-That means any of these could be GMO if not organic or 3rd party verified as non-GMO:
+Any of these foods could contain GMO ingredients if they are not organic or 3rd-party verified as non-GMO:

 Ketchup, chewing gum, cooking oil, soda, baking extracts, pickles, brown sugar, salad dressing, fruit juices, yogurt, can soups, pasta sauce, bread, mayonnaise, sugar, infant formula, cereal, hamburgers and hotdogs, margarine, crackers, cookies, chocolate, candy, fried food, chips, veggie burgers, meat substitutes, ice cream, frozen yogurt, soy sauce, soy cheese, tomato sauce, protein powder, baking powder, alcohol, vanilla, powdered sugar, peanut butter, enriched flour and pasta.

 Animal feed can be a source of GMOs also.
 What did that cow, chicken or pig eat?
-Any of these could be from animals fed GMO feed if not organic or 3rd party verified as non-GMO:
+Any of these could be from animals fed GMO feed if not organic or third party verified as non-GMO:

 - Meat (chicken, pork, beef)